wbazant/markerAlignmentsPaper/paper.md

 ![wgsim mutation rate - bars showing the precision is high](figures/barsLeaveOneOut.png)

-All the data for "leave one out" with a few mutation rates added is [here](supplement/wgsimLeaveOneOut.tsv).
+All the data for "leave one out" with a few mutation rates added is [in the supplement](supplement/wgsimLeaveOneOut.tsv).

 \newpage